U.S. has flagged 44 Afghan evacuees as potential national security risks over the past two weeks, vetting reports show

 “It’s not clear what countries will take those who we flag as a security concern,” he added.
 “And what about the ones who aren’t cleared to travel?
 Will these countries send them out into their populations if we don’t admit them to come here?”

 In recent weeks, as many as 5,000 Afghans per day have arrived outside D.C. at Dulles, which has received the majority of the evacuees.
-DHS is using a United Airlines hangar as an arrival hall for the passengers, some of whom wait 10 hours or more to clear CBP security checks.
+DHS is using a United Airlines hangar as an arrival hall for flagged passengers, some of face long waits to clear CBP security checks.
 Relief organizations are providing meals, clothing and other provisions to the families, most of whom will be temporarily housed at eight military bases while undergoing medical checks and preparing for the transition to life in the United States.

 Of the 60,000 evacuees who have arrived so far, 11 percent are U.S. citizens and 6 percent are legal permanent residents, according to DHS.
 The remaining 83 percent are considered “at-risk Afghans” who either qualify for special immigrant visas as a result of their work for the U.S. government, or are part of a much larger number who will arrive with a provisional immigration status known as “humanitarian parole.”